NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 ![Default view of nuget.org/packages showing the most popular packages](media/Finding-01-Popularity.png)

 Notice the **Filter** button on the upper right of the page.
-When clicked, you will expand the Advanced Search panel which will present you with more precise soriting and filtering options.
+When clicked, the Advanced Search panel expands to present sorting and filtering options.

 ![Search results for 'json' on nuget.org](media/Finding-02-SearchResults.png)